What is a pre-enforcement notice letter?

 2) Date notice issued

-3) If it is connected to any planning application, if so what is the reference number
+3) If it is connected to any planning application, we will need the reference number of that planning application.